Frequently Asked Questions

 Q: I forgot to bring food when I dropped my dog off for a sleepover stay - what will he eat?

-A: Our "house food" is what we feed our own dog - Nature's Domain Turkey & Sweet Potato dry food and Nature's Domain Turkey & Pea Stew wet food.
+A: Our "house food" is what we feed our own dog - Nature's Domain Turkey & Sweet Potato dry food.
 But please remember to bring your own food!
 We want to keep your pups on their regular routine to help their stay be as comfortable as possible.